Negros Occidental: Economy

 Known as the "Sugarbowl of the Philippines", the sugar industry is the lifeblood of the economy of Negros Occidental, producing more than half of the country's sugar.
 There are 15 sugar centrals located throughout the lowland areas the north and west of the island, stretching from northwest along the coasts of the Visayan Sea and Guimaras Strait.
 Among the larger mills are in San Carlos, La Carlota, Bago, Binalbagan, Kabankalan, Sagay, Silay, Murcia and Victorias.
 Victorias Mill in Victorias City is the largest sugar mill in the country, and the world's largest integrated sugar mill and refinery.
 Sugar is transported from plantations to refineries by large trucks that use the national highway.

 A fishing industry is found in Cadiz, and other fishponds that dot the province.
 One of the country's largest copper mines is located in Sipalay City.
-There also exists a cottage industry which produced handicrafts made from indigenous materials.
+There also exists a cottage industry which produces handicrafts made from indigenous materials.

 The province is rich in mineral deposits.
-Minerals that abound in the province are primary copper with estimated reserve of 591 million metric tons and gold ore with estimated reserve of 25 million tons.
+Minerals that abound in the province are primary copper with an estimated reserve of 591 million metric tons and gold ore with an estimated reserve of 25 million tons.
 Silver and molybdenum deposits are also abundant, as well as non-metallic minerals suitable for agricultural and industrial uses.
 Notwithstanding its great potential, the mining industry in Negros Occidental has remained virtually dormant since the biggest copper mine in Sipalay suspended its operation in 2000.

 Bacolod is the center of commerce and finance in Negros Occidental.
 It has oil companies, factories, bottling plants, allied industrial businesses, steel fabrication, power generation, agri-businesses, prawn culture and other aqua-culture ventures.

 It is also the Business Process Outsourcing (BPO) hub of the Negros Island Region of the Philippines.
 Bacolod has an estimated 35,000 workforce in the IT-BPO industry working in 20 major companies.
 Among the notable BPO companies operating in the city are Convergys, Teleperformance, TTEC, Focus Direct International, Inc. – Bacolod, Panasiatic Solutions, Ubiquity Global Services, Transcom Asia and iQor.
 As of 2019, Negros Occidental has a total of 13 operating PEZA-registered IT Parks and Centers.

 In 2012, a two-hectare portion of the four-hectare Paglaum Sports Complex was partitioned for the construction of the provincial government-owned Negros First CyberCentre (NFCC) as an IT-BPO Outsourcing Hub with a budget of P674-million.
-It is located at Lacson corner Hernaez Streets in Bacolod and offers up to 22,000 square meters of mixed IT-BPO and commercial spaces.
+It is located at Lacson Corner Hernaez Streets in Bacolod and offers up to 22,000 square meters of mixed IT-BPO and commercial spaces.
 Its facilities are divided into three sections — Information Technology, Commercial Support Facilities, and Common IT Facilities.
 It was inaugurated in April 2015 in rites led by President Benigno S. Aquino III.
 The area was initially a residential zone and has been reclassified as a commercial zone as approved by the Comprehensive Zoning Ordinance.

-By 2014, Negros Occidental is the province with the highest income in all of the Philippines, earning an average of P3.332 billion.
+By 2014, Negros Occidental was the province with the highest income in all of the Philippines, earning an average of P3.332 billion.